Speech Pathology vs Occupational Therapy

 Speech Pathology Master’s Program Prerequisites

 Before applying to a speech pathology master’s program, students must meet prerequisite requirements.
-While some programs allow students to complete foundational speech pathology coursework in the earlier semesters of a program, most programs require that speech students complete several foundational courses before applying.
-Some programs will also require that the student has spent a certain amount of hours observing speech pathologists before applying.
+While some programs allow students to complete foundational speech pathology coursework in the early semesters of the program, most require students to complete several foundational courses before applying.
+Some programs will also require that the student has spent a certain number of hours observing speech pathologists before applying.

 Speech Pathology Master’s Programs

 Speech pathologists must earn a master’s degree, which typically takes 2-3 years to complete.
-As part of this degree, students will complete the coursework needed to prepare to become speech pathologists, and will also complete clinical and field requirements that will be required by most states for certification or licensure.
-Accredited speech pathology master’s programs require 400 clinical practicum hours, often divided over several experiences.
+As part of this degree, students will complete the coursework needed to prepare to become speech pathologists and will also complete clinical and field requirements required by most states for certification or licensure.
+Speech-language pathology master’s programs are typically designed to meet ASHA certification requirements, which include at least 400 hours of supervised clinical experience.

 Sponsored online speech pathology programs